KaziRifatAlMuin/Automated-Elevator/README.md

 - The system is designed for a demonstration rig.
 For any human-carrying lift or real installation, follow local building codes and safety regulations.
 - MG995 and the motor draw significant current — provide proper motor drivers, fuses, and an appropriate power supply.
 - Use limit switches for final production use to avoid positional drift.
-Ultrasonic sensors are good for presence detection but not reliable as a sole final position sensor.
+Ultrasonic sensors are good for presence detection, but not reliable as a sole final position sensor.

 ---